 Some soreness and discomfort, which is easily controlled by pain medication, will occur after surgery.
-Our surgeons advise a liquid diet for a week.
+Our surgeon advises a liquid diet for a week.
 Patients usually are up and around the same day and may go back to work and normal activities within a day or two if they do not object to wearing the dressings and chin strap in public.
 We have patients keep the Steri-Strip adhesive skin closures used in this procedure on for about one week.
 It is normal to feel a little depressed after any surgical procedure.
 This should pass in a few days.

 Risks and Limitations

 Risks can include infection, bone reabsorption, chin numbness, displacement, extrusion, asymmetry, and bleeding.
 As always, the patient may be dissatisfied and surgery to revise the procedure may be needed.
 Some implants migrate toward the mouth, and the patient can feel them with their tongues or when chewing.
 This is corrected by reentering the pockets and lowering the implants.
 Now, the implant and the lining of the bone is sutured through to keep it in a more stable position.
 Another potential problem is chin drop, or “witch’s chin.”
 The fleshy chin pad we all have is attached directly to the chin bone.
 If these attachments are interrupted by surgery, then the chin tissue could droop downward.
 This rare deformity only occurs when the original implant is placed through the mouth.
 If you would like to learn more about plastic surgery in St. Paul or Minneapolis, feel free to contact our practice for a consultation!